Ekkehard-Schulze/indoor-climate-logger/README.md

 12. Why is it indoors?
 Because it is not low power.
-Consequently, place the sensors at least 15 cm away from the controller, to avoid excessive influence of the dissipated thermal power.
-You may like to sneak a sensor cable to outdors in addition.
+Consequently, place the sensors at least 15 cm away from the controller, to avoid excessive influence of the dissipated thermal energy.
+You still may like to sneak a sensor cable to outdors in addition.

 Notes for CircuitPython
 ---------------------------------------------------------